TrueClicks/google-ads-mcp-dotnet/README.md

 This is an *unofficial* Google Ads MCP integration — and as of now, **no official version exists**.
 It supports both Windows and macOS and it connects GPTs to the Google Ads API using [GAQL.app](https://gaql.app) as a backend.

+> **Note:** If you're using a Mac, please scroll to the end of this document for specific installation instructions.

 ---

 ## ✅ Why Use This MCP?